 The Level Meter helps you avoid internal clipping - which is quite important because it's easy to overdrive the Master output which can lead to ugly digital distortion.

-Drum Kit and Mix Preset Reference
+Drum Kit Reference

-The following paragraphs give you detailed descriptions of the Drumkits and Mix Presets in the various Virtual Drummers.
+The following paragraphs give you detailed descriptions of the Drum Kits in various Virtual Drummers.